What is a Principal Payment?

 In the loan repayment schedule above, the loan amortizes over 10 years with even principal payments of $1,000.
 In 10 years, the unpaid balance is $0.

 The principal payment each year goes to reducing the unpaid balance.
 Since this amount each year is $1,000, the unpaid balance is reduced by $1,000 yearly.
 The interest payment is calculated on the unpaid balance.
-For example, end of year one interest payment would be $10,000 x 10% = $1,000.
-Note that while the payment on principal remains the same, the total payment due each year, including interest, changes.
+For example, the end of year one interest payment would be $10,000 x 10% = $1,000.
+Note that while the payment of principal remains the same, the total payment due each year, including interest, changes.

 Even Total Payments

 In an even total payment loan, the total payment amount is the same every period.
 Consider John, who takes a $10,000 loan with a 10% annual interest over 10 annual payments.
 The loan repayment schedule would look as follows: